Rehabilitation & Therapeutic Professions at University of Pittsburgh - Pittsburgh Campus

 Bachelor’s Degree Overall Quality & Other Notable Rankings

-The median salary of rehabilitation students who receive their bachelor's degree at Temple is $35,630.
-This is 16% higher than $30,749, which is the national average for all rehabilitation bachelor's degree recipients.
+The median salary of rehabilitation students who receive their bachelor's degree at Pitt is $31,406.
+This is 2% higher than $30,749, which is the national average for all rehabilitation bachelor's degree recipients.

-Take a look at the following statistics related to the make-up of the rehabilitation majors at Temple University.
+Take a look at the following statistics related to the make-up of the rehabilitation majors at University of Pittsburgh - Pittsburgh Campus.

-The following table and chart show the race/ethnicity for students who recently graduated from Temple University with a bachelor's in rehabilitation.
+The following table and chart show the race/ethnicity for students who recently graduated from University of Pittsburgh - Pittsburgh Campus with a bachelor's in rehabilitation.

 |Race/Ethnicity||Number of Students|

-Of the students who received a rehabilitation master's degree from Temple, 81% were white.
-This is above average for this degree on the natiowide level.
+Of the students who received a rehabilitation master's degree from Pitt, 64% were white.
+This is typical for this degree on the natiowide level.

-The following table and chart show the race/ethnicity for students who recently graduated from Temple University with a master's in rehabilitation.
+The following table and chart show the race/ethnicity for students who recently graduated from University of Pittsburgh - Pittsburgh Campus with a master's in rehabilitation.

 |Race/Ethnicity||Number of Students|

-Temple also has a doctoral program available in rehabilitation.
-In 2021, 67 students graduated with a doctor's degree in this field.
+Pitt also has a doctoral program available in rehabilitation.
+In 2021, 125 students graduated with a doctor's degree in this field.